stevekeol/Taiki/README.md

 # Taiki

+> 👋🏻 NOTE: Taiki is a very early work-in-progress.
+It's currently highly unstable and not very useful as it is.

 🔭 Taiki is a simple implement & optimization of TON protocol by TaikiLab, and is a new layer2 blockchain with high performance & scalability.

+## Genome

 The features of Taiki show below:
 -  🌹 multi-chain